 For a long time Lisa’s largest audience was about 5,000 people in the Arie Crown Theatre in Chicago.
 She topped that by filling the arena in Dallas at the Convention Center in 2008.

-In November of 2009 Tom and Lisa’s trusty ooey mobile (the Suburban they had been using for all their workshop road trips) got stolen out of a hotel parking lot.
+In November of 2009 the company’s trusty ooey mobile (the Suburban which was used for all the workshop road trips) got stolen out of a hotel parking lot.
 And set on fire.
 With everything in it.
 The workshop scheduled for that day in Miramichi, New Brunswick was pantomimed.
 And the joke of the day was, “I could show you what flubber looks like… BUT IT IS ENGULFED IN FLAMES!!
 I could have you paint with the plungers… BUT THEY ARE ENGULFED IN FLAMES!”
 The audience was forgiving, compassionate and understanding.
 Thank goodness for their amazing imaginations!
 Tragedy that it was, and as cliche as it sounds, the show must go on.
 And that it did.